-The ALARA concept imposes operational dose limits-and corresponding investigation levels that are even more restrictive than the maximum legal dose limits.
+The ALARA concept imposes operational dose limits-and corresponding investigation levels-tha are even more restrictive than the maximum legal dose limits.
 This ensures an enhanced safety factor for what are already considered to be safe annual doses for radiation workers.

 There are two types of ALARA investigation levels for external occupational radiation exposure as indicated by a dosimeter.
-If a radiation worker's dose for any calendar quarter (3 months) or calendar year (12-month period) exceeds these values, an investigation should be conducted to determine if there are reasonable ways to reduce the dose levels.
+If a radiation worker's dos for any calendar quarter (3 months) or calendar year (12-month period) exceeds these values, an investigation should be conducted to determine if

-- Quarterly Investigation Levels (3 months) Based on 2.5% of any applicable occupational limit. - Annual Investigation Levels (12 months) Based on 10% of any applicable occupational limit and related to an individual worker's yearto-date cumulative dose.
+- Quarterly Investigation Levels (3 months Based on 2.5% of any applicable occupational limit - Annual Investigation Levels (12 months) Based on 10% of any applicable occupational limit and related to an individual worker's year-to-date cumulative dose.